Youth in Pakistan: Child labour

 Child labour in Pakistan is the employment of children for work in Pakistan, which causes them mental, physical, moral, and social harm.
 The Human Rights Commission of Pakistan estimated that in the 1990s, 11 million children were working in the country, half of whom were under age ten.
 In 1996, the median age for a child entering the work force was seven, down from eight in 1994.
 It was estimated that one quarter of the country's work force was made up of children.

 Domestic violence

 Domestic violence leads to increased risk towards certain health outcomes like major depression, dysthymia, conduct disorder, and drug abuse.
 Moreover, because women are primary caretakers in Pakistan, children also face increased risk for depression and behavioural problems.

 Health

 Malnutrition

 Malnutrition is one of the most significant public health problems in Pakistan, and especially among children.
 According to UNICEF, about half of children are chronically malnourished.
-National surveys show that for almost three decades, the rates of stunting and acute undernutrition in children under five years of age have remained stagnant, at 45 percent and 16 percent, respectively.
+National surveys show that for almost three decades, the rates of stunting and acute undernutrition in children under five years of age have remained stagnant, at 45% and 16%, respectively.
 Additionally, at the “national level almost 40% of these children are underweight...and about 9% [are affected] by wasting”, diseases where muscle and fat tissues degenerate as a result of malnutrition.
 Similarly, women are also at risk, with about half suffering from anemia, which is commonly caused by iron deficiency.